Written by Lois Li, published by Forrest Yu

 A little deer that I encountered on my night safari at Singapore Zoo

-My 3-day journey in Singapore only offers me a glimpse to this dynamic country.
-It still has a lot to be discovered.
+My 3-day journey in Singapore only offers me a glimpse of this dynamic country.
+Still has a lot to be discovered.
 Maybe you should be the next one to go there!
 Odyssey Tours is an expert in tailor-making itineraries in Southeast Asia, including Singapore and its neighboring countries.
-So if you want to witness this incredible country in person, just let us customize you a lifetime journey.
+So if you want to witness this incredible country in person, just let us customize a lifetime journey.
 I affirm that you will fall in love with her as I do!